jkariscodes/nairobi-busstops/README.md

    git clone  https://github.com/jkariukidev/nairobi-busstops.git
    ```
 2. Rename the [.env_local.sample](.env_local.sample) file to `.env` to be used by docker.
 3. Add the values for the environment variables.
-One of the reasons for environment variables is to avoid hard coding passwords and sensitive information on the code.
+One of the reasons for environment variables is to avoid hard-coding passwords and sensitive information on the code.
 The environment variables include:
-   * ``COMPOSE_PROJECT_NAME`` - The name (prefix) for the docker compose services.
+   * ``COMPOSE_PROJECT_NAME`` - The name (prefix) for the docker-compose services.
    * ``SECRET_KEY`` - Django cryptography key described in detail [here](https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key).
    * ``DEBUG`` - Variable used in local/development to enable debugging (hence set to ``True`` in development).
 Read more details [here](https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/#debug).
    * ``ALLOWED_HOSTS`` - List of host/domain names that this Django site can serve.
 Has been set to `localhost`.
    * ``ENGINE`` - Database backend to use.
 This project uses PostgreSQL backend by default but can be changed in the environment variables.
    * ``POSTGRES_USER`` - Specifies a user with superuser privileges and a database with the same name.
 Postgres uses the default user when this is empty.
    * ``POSTGRES_PASSWORD`` - Postgres requires a password to function properly, which is the purpose of this mandatory variable.
-   * ``POSTGRES_PORT`` - Network port used by the database also defined in the docker-compose files.
+   * ``POSTGRES_PORT`` - Network port used by the database is also defined in the docker-compose files.
-   * ``POSTGRES_HOST`` - Network host used by the database also defined in the docker-compose files.
+   * ``POSTGRES_HOST`` - The network host used by the database is also defined in the docker-compose files.
    * ``GIS_DB_USER`` - Specifies a database user to be used in this project separate from the database superuser above.
    * ``GIS_DB_PASSWORD`` - Geodatabase's password.
    * ``GIS_DB_NAME`` - Refers to the geodatabase name.